kyaiooiayk/Git-Cheatsheet/README.md

     - Push squashed commit.

 ## Hot to force push
-- If you get an error like this: `Git push failed, "Non-fast forward updates were rejected"'.
+- If you get an error like this: `Git push failed, "Non-fast forward updates were rejected"`.
 Then you can use `git push --force` to force push your changes to the server.
 You need to push about what you are doing and this may not be ideal when working in large projects where others are involved.
+[Ref](https://stackoverflow.com/questions/6897600/git-push-failed-non-fast-forward-updates-were-rejected)

 ## Pulling from server
 - While you are working on a task in your local branch, there might be some changes in the remote branch.